The Room: Plot

 Johnny is a successful banker who lives in a San Francisco townhouse with his fiancée Lisa, who has become disenchanted with their relationship.
-She seduces his best friend, Mark, and the two begin a secret affair.
-Having overheard Lisa confessing her infidelity to her mother, Johnny attaches a tape recorder to their phone in an attempt to identify her lover by recording their phone conversations.
+She seduces Johnny’s best friend Mark, and the two begin a secret affair.
+After Johnny fails to get a promotion at work, Lisa tries to cheer him up by getting the two of them drunk.

-Johnny and Mark rescue Denny, a neighboring college student whom Johnny financially and emotionally supports, from a fight with an armed drug dealer, Chris-R. Denny confesses to Johnny that he lusts after Lisa, and though he sympathises with him, Johnny encourages him to pursue one of his classmates instead.
+Johnny and Mark then rescue Denny, a neighboring college student whom Johnny financially and emotionally supports, from being shot by an armed drug dealer, Chris-R for owing him money.
+Denny later confesses to Johnny that he lusts after Lisa, and though he sympathizes with him, Johnny encourages him to pursue one of his classmates instead.

-When Lisa starts falsely claiming that Johnny has become physically abusive, Johnny becomes depressed and calls upon both Mark and his psychologist, Peter, for advice.
+When Lisa starts falsely claiming that Johnny become physically abusive, the night the two got drunk, Johnny becomes depressed and calls upon both Mark and his psychologist, Peter, for advice.
 Mark confides to Peter on the rooftop that he feels guilty about his affair.
-When Peter deduces that the affair is with Lisa, Mark suspends him over the roof's edge before relenting.
+When Peter infers that the affair is with Lisa, Mark suspends him over the roof's edge before relenting.

+After having overheard Lisa confessing her infidelity to her mother, Johnny attaches a tape recorder to their downstairs phone in an attempt to identify her lover by recording their phone conversations.

 At a surprise birthday party for Johnny, Johnny's friend Steven catches Lisa and Mark kissing while the other guests are outside and chastises them.
-To distract Johnny, Lisa falsely announces that they are expecting a child.
+To distract Johnny, Lisa falsely claims that they are expecting a child, which Johnny announces to the party.
 At the end of the evening, Lisa and Mark flaunt their affair, leading to a physical altercation between Mark and Johnny, which culminates in Johnny kicking everyone out.

-Johnny locks himself in the bathroom and berates Lisa for betraying him, prompting her to call Mark.
+Johnny locks himself in the bathroom and berates Lisa for betraying him, prompting her to call Mark from the upstairs phone.
 Johnny retrieves the cassette recorder that he attached to the phone and listens to the intimate call.
 He has a nervous breakdown, furiously destroying his apartment, and commits suicide by shooting himself in the mouth.
-Lisa tells Mark that they are finally free to be together, but he rejects her, angry over her manipulative behaviour towards Johnny.
+Lisa tells Mark that they are finally free to be together, but he rejects her, angry over her manipulative behavior towards Johnny.
 Together with Denny, they wait by Johnny's body for the police to arrive.